-We are a global leader in the photovoltaic industry based in China.
-We have built a vertically integrated solar power product value chain, from recovering silicon materials to manufacturing solar modules.
+We are a global leader in the PV industry based in China.
+We have built a vertically integrated solar power product value chain, manufacturing from silicon wafers to solar modules.
 We sell most of our solar modules under our own "JinkoSolar" brand, with a small portion of solar modules on an OEM basis.
 We also sell silicon wafers and solar cells that we do not use in our solar module production.

 We sell our products in major export markets and China.
-We have 18 global sales offices in China, United Kingdom, Bulgaria, Greece, Romania, United Arab Emirates, Jordan, Saudi Arabia, Kuwait, Egypt, Morocco, Ghana, Kenya, Costa Rica, Colombia, Brazil and Mexico and 15 oversea subsidiaries in Japan, Singapore, India, Turkey, Germany, Italy, Switzerland, United States, Canada, Mexico, Brazil, Chile, Australia and South Africa, to conduct sales, marketing and brand development for our products around the world.
-As of March 31, 2017, we had an aggregate of more than 1,500 customers for our solar modules globally, including distributors, project developers and system integrators.
+As of September 30, 2020, we had nine production facilities globally and 21 oversea subsidiaries in Japan, South Korea, Vietnam, India, Turkey, Germany, Italy, Switzerland, the United States, Mexico, Brazil, Chile Australia, Portugal, Canada, Malaysia, the United Arab Emirates, Kenya, Hong Kong and Denmark.
+As of the same date, we also had global sales teams in China, the United Kingdom, France, Spain, Bulgaria, Greece, Ukraine, Jordan, Saudi Arabia, Tunisia, Morocco, Kenya, South Africa, Costa Rica, Colombia, Panama, Kazakhstan, Malaysia, Myanmar, Sri Lanka, Thailand, Vietnam, Poland and Argentina to conduct sales, marketing and brand development for our products around the world.
+In addition, as of September 30, 2020, we had an aggregate of over 2,000 customers in over 100 countries and regions for our solar modules, including distributors, project developers and system integrators.